 Prospective Graduate Students

-I am looking for highly motivated graduate students to join my team starting Fall 2016.
+I am currently looking for highly motivated graduate students to join my team.
+See more details here.

 Are you curious which factors promote success, creativity, and happiness?
 How life experiences and social contexts shape our personalities and change us over time?
 Why some people thrive against all odds, while others are crushed by the weight of their misfortune?
 And how we can benefit from diversity in today’s globalizing world?

 If you want to join my lab in this exciting scientific quest, then apply for admission to the Social Psychology program at the University of Houston.
 Feel free to email me if you have any questions.